somsubhra88/Obsidian-Vault/Office/Response to Ting-San.md

-#### I think the uplift mode is to access what action will improve the probability that users will purchase, right?
+#### Uplift mode is to access what action will improve users' purchase probability, right?

 #### Are users already happy and going to purchase anyway, so we should waste advertising dollars?